-Credit risk is if an issuer or counterparty will not fulfill their obligation to the SRF.
-Custodial credit risk is if a depository institution fails it may not return the SRF's deposits.
+Credit risk occurs if an issuer or counterparty will not fulfill their obligation to the SRF.
+Custodial credit risk occurs if a depository institution fails, possibly preventing it from returning the SRF's deposits.

-The SRF minimizes credit risk by limiting securities to the credits and types of investments authorized in the investment policy or relevant bond indentures; and prequalifying the financial institutions, brokers, dealers, and advisers with whom the SRF does business, as outlined in the SRF's investment policy.
+The SRF minimizes credit risk by limiting securities to the credits and types of investments authorized in the investment policy or relevant bond indentures, and prequalifying the financial institutions, brokers, dealers, and advisers with whom the SRF does business, as outlined in the SRF's investment policy.